srineere/srineere/README.md

 When I'm not developing and coding, you can find me playing games 🎮, watching Netflix 🍿, Sports ⚽ or listening to music 🎧.
 Memes are something that are appreciated very much 😂.

+You can visit my Portfolio website <a href="https://srineer-kaleri.netlify.app/">here</a>.

 ## 🛠️ **Languages & Tools:**